 Jumper’s knee, or patellar tendonitis, is the bane of runners and athletes everywhere.
 It appears gradually at first, only showing up during exercise as a minor ache just below the kneecap.
-After a while, it starts interfering in other activities, becoming more severe as time goes on.
-Eventually, even simple actions like walking up stairs or getting up from a chair can become painful and difficult.
+However, as time goes on, jumper’s knee can become more aggravated with repetitive stress, leading to reduced mobility and activity.

 At Airrosti, we take the time needed to review your symptoms, identify the true cause of your pain, and work with you to develop a treatment plan that can help you recover faster.
 We even provide tools and resources you can use to help address problems on your own.
 Schedule your appointment with an Airrosti provider today to get started!